RandomStudio/random-studio/src/content/projects/a-glitch-palace-for-the-dom-perignon-lady-gaga-collaboration.md

   - key: 'With:'
     value: Fiction Factory – Physical Production
 opengraph:
-  ogDescription: How can you build a digital world in physical space?
+  description: How can you build a digital world in physical space?
 We were
     invited by Dom Pérignon to create the scenography for a series of pop-up spaces in London, Berlin, Madrid and Japan showcasing their collaboration with @ladygaga.
 Working closely with a digital sculptor, we created the Glitch Palace; a physical realm glitched and deformed by Lady Gaga’s whirlwind energy.
-  ogImage: /img/RND_DP_Berlin-2.jpg
+  image: /img/RND_DP_Berlin-2.jpg
 ---